Yannan-Chen/stitching/feabas/readme.md

         - /stitch
             - /stitch_coord - we will populate this in step 4
 3. Go to your feabas source, and modify `configs/general_configs.yaml` to point at your feabas working dir
-3. Convert sections to tiff.
-You can do this any way, but this is what I do.
-- I first populate `sections.txt` with the paths to convert, relative to `/scratch/zhihaozheng/mec/acqs`.
-I use `tiff_slurm.py` to create slurm scripts to convert sections with temu specified in `sections.txt` and launch them with `launch_tiff.sh` but you could do it differently.
-Converted sections should go in "/scratch/rmorey/mec/tiff_sections/reel1068_blade2".
 4. Generate stitch coords file for each section from stage positions
 - use `gen_stitch_coord.py` with the path to stage positions csv.
-It should work so long as the given section already has TIFF conversion done, and exists in TIFF_ROOT.
 By default this will store the coords files to `./stitch_coords` but you should modify the script to point this toward `stitch_coord` in your feabas working dir, or copy the ones you want into there.

     ```
     python gen_stitch_coord.py /scratch/zhihaozheng/mec/acqs/3-complete/Part1_reel1068_blade2_20230921/bladeseq-2023.09.27-00.44.08/s2803-2023.09.27-00.44.09/metadata/stage_positions.csv